Julia Gardiner Tyler: Courtship with President Tyler

-In Washington, Gardiner and her sister Margaret would accumulate so many suitors that an extra room had to be rented to entertain them.
-She would continue to make visits to Washington over the following years.
-She received marriage proposals from several prominent figures, including two congressman and a Supreme Court justice.
-She would also receive such proposals from President John Tyler.
+In Washington, Gardiner and her sister Margaret accumulated so many suitors that an extra room had to be rented to entertain them.
+She continued to make visits to Washington over the following years.
+Gardiner received marriage proposals from several prominent figures, including two congressmen, a Supreme Court justice, and President John Tyler.

-She first met Tyler on January 20, 1842, when she was 21 years old, being introduced to him at a White House reception.
+She first met Tyler in January 1842, when she was introduced to him at a White House reception.
 On Gardiner's request, her family spent more time in Washington, returning in 1843.
 President Tyler invited Gardiner to a private game of cards on February 7, 1843, after which he playfully chased her around the tables.
-After the death of his first wife, Letitia Christian Tyler, Tyler made it clear that he wished to be romantically involved with Gardiner.
-Initially, the high-spirited and independent-minded northern beauty felt little attraction to the grave, reserved Virginia gentleman, who was thirty years her senior, though the Gardiners and the Tylers would grow close.
+After his first wife Letitia Christian Tyler had died, President Tyler made it clear that he wished to be romantically involved with Gardiner.
+Though the Gardiner and Tyler families grew closer, Julia initially felt little attraction to the president, who was 30 years her senior.
 The increased time that Gardiner and President Tyler spent together prompted public speculation about their relationship.
-Tyler first proposed to her at a White House Masquerade Ball on February 22, 1843, when she was 22 years old.
+He first proposed to her at a White House Masquerade Ball on February 22, 1843, when she was 22 years old.
 She refused that and later proposals he made, though they reached an understanding by the following month that they would someday be wed.

-On February 22, 1844, Gardiner, her sister Margaret, and her father joined a presidential excursion on the new steam frigate Princeton.
-During this excursion, her father, David Gardiner, along with others, lost his life in the explosion of a huge naval gun called the Peacemaker.
-Gardiner is said to have fainted after learning of her father's death, having President Tyler carry her off of the ship.
-Gardiner was devastated by the death of her father; she spoke often in later years of how the president's quiet strength sustained her during this difficult time.
-Tyler comforted Gardiner in her grief and won her consent to a secret engagement, proposing in 1844 at the George Washington Ball.
-While she grieved for her father, even Gardiner acknowledged that the president had become a surrogate father.
+On February 22, 1844, Gardiner, her sister Margaret, and their father David joined a presidential excursion on the new steam frigate Princeton.
+During this excursion, David Gardiner, along with others, was killed in the explosion of a huge naval gun called the Peacemaker.
+Gardiner is said to have fainted after learning of him dying, having President Tyler carry her off the ship.
+While she grieved over the death, even Gardiner acknowledged that the president had become a surrogate father.
+She became much more receptive to his advances over the following weeks, and agreed to marry him.